TEDxYouth@Sydney 2017 has come and gone for another year.

 Made by young people, for young people, but with the eyes and ears of the world in mind, TEDxYouth@Sydney is a platform for ideas worth spreading designed for young changemakers, thinkers, innovators, activists, and entrepreneurs between the ages of 16 and 26.
 Like TED, TEDxYouth@Sydney covers almost all topics — from science to business to global issues — but all with a Youth focus.

-The theme for TEDxYouth@Sydney 2017 is ‘Shifting The Future’ and includes talks and performances from
+The theme for TEDxYouth@Sydney 2017 was ‘Shifting The Future’ and included talks and performances from an all-star lineup.

 - Nural Cokcetin – microbiology research scientist developing new treatments to combat antibiotic-resistant superbugs